solana-labs/solana/book/src/terminology.md

 A digital fingerprint of a sequence of bytes.

+## inflation

+The increase in token supply over time used by the network to incentivize validation and replication, and to fund continued development of the network.

 ## instruction

 The smallest unit of a [program](terminology.md#program) that a [client](terminology.md#client) can include in a [transaction](terminology.md#instruction).